rxantos/tubras/tools/irrb/doc/install.rst

    :maxdepth: 2

-The latest stable download of **irrB** is accessible from both the "Project Home" and "Downloads" tabs of the Tubras Google Code project.
+The latest stable download of **irrB** is accessible from both the "Project Home" and "Downloads" tabs of the `Tubras Google Code project <http://code.google.com/p/tubras/>`_.
 On the "Project Home" tab, **irrB** is listed in the "Featured Downloads" section.

 The current version may be downloaded from here: http://tubras.googlecode.com/files/irrb-0.6.zip